sunny0826/kubecm/README.md

 Flags:
       --config string   path of kubeconfig (default "$HOME/.kube/config") -h, --help            help for kubecm
+      --ui-size int     number of list items to show in menu at once (default 4)

 Use "kubecm [command] --help" for more information about a command.
 ```